Calculating Your Admission Average

 - If an applicant has completed additional degree(s) or completed coursework these transcripts must be assessed separately and the average from your most recently completed degree will be used for a basis for admission.

-- Applicants who do not meet the minimum standards should review the upgrading webpage and contact the department to discuss their qualifications with the program of interest.
+- Applicants who do not meet the minimum standards should review the upgrading webpage and contact the department to discuss their qualifications with the program of interest and potential courses to take to upgrade.
 Alternate admission criteria may apply in exceptional cases.

 Grading Scale Conversion